Homemade Dog Treats are so much easier to make than I would have ever thought a few years ago.

 And the instructions for making them are just as easy, making these dog treats simple enough to make on a regular basis or for giving to friends over the holidays for their pets or for celebrating.

-You can use whatever cookie or biscuit cutter you have to make these, but I use this set of bone shaped cutters.
+You can use whatever cookie or biscuit cutter you have to make these, but I loved using a bone shaped cutter.
 The mini cutter yields about 30 dog treats and the large yields about 8.
 It’s great to make a variety of sizes and shapes.

 Here’s the recipe for my homemade dog treats.
 Be sure to let me know how your pooch loves them!

-- ½ cup unsalted, low-fat beef broth or chicken broth
+- 1/2 cup beef broth unsalted, low-fat or unsalted, low-fat chicken broth

 - Preheat oven to 325 degrees.